Pennsylvania Divorce Procedures

 Duration of Divorce Procedure

-In 2005, it was found that a mutual consent no fault divorce procedure required about 4 to 5 months to complete.
+In 2005, it was found that a mutual consent no fault procedure required about 4 to 5 months to complete.
 From the filing date of the Complaint, there is a cooling off period of 90 days.
 On completion of this period, both the divorcing partners file affidavits of consent and thereafter the divorce decree can be entered.
 However, in case of contested divorces, it was noticed that that the average duration was just above a year and some cases extended for several years.

 Divorce Papers